evergreen-ci/evergreen/taskreliability.md

    * - Name
      - Type
      - Description
-   * - ``after_date``
+   * - ``before_date``
      - string
-     - The start date (included) of the targeted time interval.
+     - The end date (included) of the targeted time interval.
 The format is "YYYY-MM-DD".
 The date is UTC.
 Defaults to today.
-   * - ``before_date``
+   * - ``after_date``
      - string
-     - The end date (included) of the targeted time interval.
+     - The start date (included) of the targeted time interval.
 The format is "YYYY-MM-DD".
 The date is UTC.
-Defaults to ``after_date``.
+Defaults to ``before_date``.
    * - ``group_num_days``
      - int
      - Optional.
 Indicates that the statistics should be aggregated by groups of ``group_num_days`` days.
 The first group will start on the nearest first date greater than ``after_date``, the last group will start on ``before_date`` - ``group_num_days``` days.
 Defaults to 1.